This is a joint blog by Ian Brown and Douwe Korff. For more about Professor Korff, you can visit his personal website.

 Dr. Brown was previously Principal Scientific Officer at the UK government’s Department for Digital, Culture, Media and Sport; Professor of Information Security and Privacy at the University of Oxford’s Internet Institute; and a Knowledge Exchange Fellow with the Commonwealth Secretariat and UK National Crime Agency.
 His books include Cybersecurity for Elections (2020, Commonwealth Secretariat, with Marsden, Lee & Veale), Regulating Code (2013, MIT Press, with Marsden), and Research Handbook on Governance of the Internet (ed., 2013, Edward Elgar).

 A civil society enthusiast, Brown co-founded and served on the boards of European Digital Rights, Open Rights Group, the Foundation for Information Policy Research and Privacy International; and has written for The Financial Times and The Guardian.
-He is a fellow of the British Computing Society, Open Forum Europe, and the International University of Japan.

 E-mail: firstname @ ianbrown.tech